DatSwissGuy/marvel-app-frontend/README.md

 - Add a multi stage docker setup: 1. build the application, 2. serve / run the app
 - Add a "full-stack" repository so the app including backend can be run with a single `docker-compose up` command.

 ## WIP's
+- SSR still not working the way i'd like
 - Better docker setups
-- More SSR pages

 ## DONT'S
 Don't use this app for production!
 It's for educational purposes only!

-One of the many reasons is the missing copyright annotations (which Marvel demands if you publish something which makes use of their API) and besides that, the access token from the backend is saved in local storage, which is a bad bad bad practice!
+One of the many reasons is the missing copyright annotations (which Marvel demands if you publish something which makes use of their API) and besides that, the access token from the backend is saved in local storage, which is a really bad practice!
 Also: anti-patterns ☹️